rinon/ctf/Cryptography.md

 * [CryptoCrack](https://sites.google.com/site/cryptocrackprogram/) - Classical cipher solving program.
 Windows-only.

+## Modern

 * [ciphr](https://github.com/frohoff/ciphr) - a CLI tool for performing and composing encoding, decoding, encryption, decryption, hashing, and other various cryptographic operations on streams of data from the command line.

+CyberChef, Cryptool also do some modern crypto.